TrionChainFoundation/trionchain-whitepaper/README.md

 ## 1. Abstract
 Current blockchain architectures are digitally robust but physically blind.
 They track financial ownership without verifying the physical state of the underlying asset.

 **TrionChain** is the first Layer-1 sovereign blockchain designed to close this gap.
-By integrating the **Finite Element Method (FEM)** into the consensus mechanism, TrionChain creates a "Physics-Compliant" ledger where transactions are validated not just by cryptography, but by physical laws (Conservation of Energy, Stress Limits, Boundary Conditions).
+By integrating the **Finite Element Method (FEM)** into the consensus mechanism, TrionChain creates a "Physics-Compliant" ledger where transactions are validated by cryptography and **constrained by physical laws** (Conservation of Energy, Stress Limits, Boundary Conditions).

 This architecture enables **PhyFi (Physical Finance)**: a new economic paradigm where financial instruments—such as insurance, loans, and settlements—are triggered automatically by validated physical events.